The first CONCORDA Test week took place from the 2nd to the 6th of September 2019 in the Metropolitan Region of Amsterdam.

-The local project’s partners – FCA-CRF, NXP and The Amsterdam Practical Trial-, tested the information exchange between test cars and road infrastructure, in order to support the self-driving task of cars.
+The local project’s partners – FCA-CRF, NXP and The Amsterdam Practical Trial- tested the information exchange between test cars and road infrastructure to support the self-driving task of vehicles.

-The communication technology to enable the exchange between autonomous vehicles and road infrastructure is being tested in CONCORDA pilots in Belgium, Germany, France, the Netherlands and Spain.
-The tests not only take place on the highway, but also on provincial roads and on roads in the urban areas of Amsterdam.
+The communication technology to enable the exchange between autonomous vehicles and road infrastructure is tested in CONCORDA pilots in Belgium, Germany, France, the Netherlands and Spain.
+The tests not only take place on the highway but also on provincial roads and roads in the urban areas of Amsterdam.